Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company’s AWS workflow requires that it periodically perform large-scale image and video processing jobs.
+### A company's AWS workflow requires that it periodically perform large-scale image and video processing jobs.
 The customer is seeking to minimize cost and has stated that the amount of time it takes to process these jobs is not critical, but that cost minimization is the most important factor in designing the solution.
 Which EC2 instance class is best suited for this processing?

 - [ ] EC2 On-Demand Instances.
 - [ ] EC2 Reserved Instances - No Upfront.